Hemorrhoid treatment

 • Bleeding

-If you notice blood on feces (stool), on toilet paper or in the toilet, contact your doctor.
-Your doctor will want to check for causes of the bleeding such as anal fissures, ulcerative colitis, Crohn’s disease or some types of cancer.
-Note that hemorrhoids don’t cause any of these other conditions, and the treatments for each condition are different from each other.
+If you notice blood in your stool, on your toilet paper or in the toilet, contact your doctor.
+While hemorrhoids are one of the most common causes of rectal bleeding, it can also be a sign of other conditions.
+Your doctor will want to check for anal fissures, ulcerative colitis, Crohn’s disease or some types of cancer.
+Treatments for these conditions are different from each other, so your doctor will want to rule out other explanations before moving forward.

 Complications from hemorrhoids are rare, but can include: